TrueBlocks/trueblocks-docs/content/docs/chifra/chaindata.md

-  -a, --articulate      articulate the retrieved data if ABIs can be found -f, --filter string   call the node's trace_filter routine with bang-separated filter -d, --statediff       export state diff traces (not implemented) -c, --count           show the number of traces for the transaction only (fast) -x, --fmt string      export format, one of [none|json*|txt|csv] -v, --verbose         enable verbose (increase detail with --log_level) -h, --help            display this help screen
+  -a, --articulate      articulate the retrieved data if ABIs can be found -f, --filter string   call the node's trace_filter routine with bang-separated filter -d, --statediff       export state diff traces (not implemented) -U, --count           show the number of traces for the transaction only (fast) -x, --fmt string      export format, one of [none|json*|txt|csv] -v, --verbose         enable verbose (increase detail with --log_level) -h, --help            display this help screen